-Spain is planning to levy a 100 percent tax on homes purchased by non-European Union residents, the government announced on Monday.
+Spain is planning to levy a 100 percent tax on homes purchased by non-European Union residents, the government announced on Jan.
+13.

-He went on to say that property prices had increased by 48 percent in the past decade in Europe, almost double the rate household incomes had grown.
+He went on to say that property prices had increased by 48 percent in the past decade in Europe, almost double the rate that household incomes had grown.

-Resolving Spain’s housing crisis has become a major issue for Sanchez, as the country suffers from a serious shortage of affordable homes and ever-increasing rents.
+Resolving Spain’s housing crisis has become a major issue for Sánchez, as the country suffers from a serious shortage of affordable homes and ever-increasing rents.

 In order to bring in his proposed 100 percent levy on foreign buyers, he will need to get approval from a divided parliament and rely on Spain’s regional governments to implement it.